 A key part of this model is how risk and compliance are positioned internally.

-This integrated way of working helps reduce pressure on centre teams and supports long-term operational stability.
+This integrated approach helps reduce pressure on centre teams and supports long-term operational stability.

 Why this matters for educators and leaders